richardkuo1999/2022Summer_Training/README.md

 # 2022Summer_Training

-Pless donwnload all file.
+1.Pless donwnload all file.

-Watch the Description video.
+2.Watch the Description video.

+3.let Exercise 2 can run.

+4. If have any problem you can ask me in [here](https://github.com/richardkuo1999/2022Summer_Training/issues).

 # exercise 1